-It’s been an entire week since my last new recipe post on LLB!
+It’s been an entire week since my last new recipe post on the blog!
 Why the long wait for a delicious new recipe you ask?!
 Because I took my first trip to New Orleans last week with two of my best friends!

 If you follow me on Instagram you got to see all of the alligator holding (yup, that happened!) beignet eating, St Patricks Day glitter throwing, tutu wearing fun!

 I loved the city and the food, and was so inspired to come home and create my own spins on beignets, shrimp and grits and jambalaya!

 While this enchilada recipe was not inspired by my trip to New Orleans, it is a recipe I’ve been planning for a while now and I couldn’t wait to get home from my trip to whip it up!

 If you’ve spent some time browsing around the blog, you’ll notice a common trend, lots of recipes with Sriracha!

 I love incorporating the spicy sauce into recipes in both traditional and non-traditional ways!

 One of my favorite sriracha recipes to date is the recipe for Chicken Enchiladas with Avocado Sriracha Sauce that I created last June.

 I took that enchilada recipe and put a new spin on it with beef instead of chicken and a completely new sauce recipe!